 Thunder Horse’s platform has a dual derrick, while the main rig has a hook load capacity of 1,000t and the second derrick is an auxiliary, which saves time making up drill strings and supports completions/workover operations simultaneously.

 The helideck is sized for an S-61 with another S-61 parked.

 The Thunder Horse South expansion project involved the drilling of four production wells and a 3.25km-long dual-flowline system connecting the existing production platform.
 The expansion increased the field’s production capacity by 50,000 barrels of oil per day (bopd).

 Five vessels, including Siem Stingray, Deep Blue, Development Driller III, Theodore Spoolbase and Grand Canyon II, were used for the construction and drilling activities for the Thunder Horse South expansion project.

 The Northwest expansion included the drilling of two production wells and construction of a two-slot subsea manifold.
 It increased the production capacity of the field by 30,000bopd up to 200,000bopd.

 The Thunder Horse South Expansion phase II project envisioned eight new wells and two new subsea production systems towards south of the existing platform.
 The expansion project was expected to increase the field’s output by 25,000bopd from an initial two-well tieback to the existing platform.

 Oil and gas transportation

-Oil and gas produced by Thunder Horse is transported to existing shelf and onshore pipelines via the Proteus and Endymion oil pipeline systems and the Okeanos gas pipeline system.
-These pipelines are part of the Mardi Gras Transportation System.
+Oil and gas produced by Thunder Horse are transported to the existing shelf and onshore pipelines via the Proteus and Endymion oil pipeline systems and the Okeanos gas pipeline system.
+The pipelines are part of the Mardi Gras Transportation System.